wangziqi2013/wangziqi2013.github.io/_posts/2019-01-22-understand-zsim-contention-sim.markdown

 ### Timing Core Event Chain

-The core recorder's method `recordAccess()` first checks the stack bottom to determine whether it is the first or second case discussed above.
+The core recorder's method `recordAccess()` first checks the stack bottom to determine whether an eviction record is present in addition to the access record.
 Note that the function argument `startCycle` is the cycle the cache access is started, rather than the response cycle.
 If the stack bottom is of type `PUTS` or `PUTX`, we know there is one more record above it, which is of type `GETS` or `GETX`.
-We compute the delay between the current access and the end event of the previous access using `startCycle - prevRespCycle`, given that `prevRespCycle` is the bound phase cycle of the previous .
+We compute the delay between the current access and the end event of the previous access using `startCycle - prevRespCycle`, given that `prevRespCycle` is the bound phase cycle of the last event in the previous event chain.
+We then create a new `TimingCoreEvent` object

 ### OOOCore Event Chain